siddharth559/Trex-Game/README.md

 # Trex-Games
-developed a game similar to the trex game of chrome
+Developed a game similar to the trex game of chrome using python standard library for turtle.